Winipedia/pyrig/README.md

 #### `tests/conftest.py`

 Automatically created and configured to run pytest plugins.
-It plugs in a conftest file from pyrig that contains all necessary fixtures and plugins.
+It automatically discovers and loads:
+- All fixtures from `tests/base/fixtures/` in your project
+- All fixtures from pyrig's testing module
+- Makes all fixtures available to all tests in the project

+This allows you to define reusable fixtures in `tests/base/fixtures/fixture.py` that are automatically available across all your tests.

+#### `tests/base/`

+Automatically created base test structure containing:
+- **`tests/base/fixtures/`** - Directory for reusable pytest fixtures
+  - `fixture.py` - Define custom fixtures here (e.g., `builder_factory`, `config_file_factory`)
+  - `scopes/` - Fixture scope configurations
+- **`tests/base/utils/`** - Directory for test utility functions
+  - `utils.py` - Helper functions for tests

+This base structure is copied from pyrig's internal testing framework and provides a foundation for organizing shared test utilities and fixtures.

 #### `tests/test_zero.py`